bigdatalib/bigdatalib.github.io/_resume/experience.md

 ### [Scotiabank][] (*2012 - Present*)

 -   **Decision Architecture**
-    - Trade Floor Risk Manager at Scotiabank’s Energy and Agriculture Commodities (EAC) Trading Group in Calgary.
-Portfolio of       linear instruments and options primarily focused on Power, Natural Gas, Crude Oil, Refined Products, FX, Interest Rate        and Agricultural Products.
-    - Lead role in development and integration of new products and markets into EAC trading portfolio, including development        of the limit framework and the corporate risk policies for EAC trading books
+    - Lead role in development and integration of new products and markets into EAC trading portfolio, including development        of the limit framework and the corporate risk policies for EAC trading books.
-    - Directed number of initiatives to enable and expand North East Power Trading, Natural Gas Basis Trading, Emissions            Trading and Agricultural Options trading
-    - Developed Risk/Reward analytic framework using Data Mining, Clustering Analysis and Machine Learning methodologies to         better evaluate trading opportunities and provide actionable trading advice
+    - Market Experties: Natural Gas, Power, Emission, Oil and Refined Products, FX, Interest Rate, Agricultural Products.
+    - Developed a Framework for Strategic Decisions and New Activity Integration using Bayesian Belief Networks
     - Advised Scotiabank’s senior management and EAC trading group’s managing director on major risks in the trading books

--   Core evangelist on **modernizing interactive web-based** business reports and processes:
-    -   Developed and deployed five [R shiny][] interactive web applications interfacing Oracle databases that are used by over five business teams.
-    -   Reduced dependency on inefficient data reporting through traditional weekly Excel-based processes.
-    -   Examples of open-source R Shiny projects can be found in the [Projects](#projects) section.

--   **Reverse-engineered** the company's supply cost transaction Oracle system.
-    -   Re-purposed the ETL process through careful redesign of over 20 tables.
-    -   Cost queries are now executable on-demand, as opposed to a weekly update frequency, generating over *40 hours of time savings* weekly across five business teams.

--   **Created** the calculation foundations for business pricing and supply costs, fulfilling pricing for *over 1 million* residential customers every year.

--   Focused on building **"company-agnostic"** reports and processes based on researched industry knowledge, ensuring that the company can support the efforts of multi-brand teams and future acquisitions, and have a strong **long-term  foundation** of business processes and reports to work with.

--   **Jack-of-all-"data"-trades** employing relevant tools and technologies (R, Python, VBA, Oracle) to engineer creative solutions for many other process-improvement and business insight requests.
+-   **Data Scientist**
+    - Developed Risk/Reward analytic framework using Data Mining, Clustering Analysis and Machine Learning methodologies to         better evaluate trading opportunities and provide actionable trading and risk advice
+    -  Developed a Decision Making and Risk Platform Using R and Shiny R
+    -  Developed Machine Learning Application using R and Big Data Applications Hadoop and Spark

+-   **Data Science Avangelist**
+    - Active contributer to Risk Analystics and Technology Strategy Discussion at the Bank
+    - Lead role Data Science Initiative as part of Global Association Risk Professionals in Calgary
+    - Organizer of R Calgary User Group
 ------

 ## Lead UI + Visualization + Frontend Developer